Azure/azure-powershell/src/Dns/docs/latest-2019-04-30/Set-AzDnsRecordSet.md

 ### -TxtRecord
 The list of TXT records in the record set.
 To construct, see NOTES section for TXTRECORD properties and create a hash table.
-To construct, see NOTES section for TXTRECORD properties and create a hash table.

 ```yaml